1999 Gretsch 6121 Roundup

 |Peghead logo||Steer head||Horseshoe||Horseshoe|

-It looks like it has a mahogany body with an arched maple top, binding on the front and back, a 3 piece mahogany neck, bound rosewood fingerboard stained to look like ebony and a 24.6 inch scale (Source: Guitarworld), and a floating tunomatic style bridge with an ebony base.
+It looks like it has a mahogany body with an arched maple top, binding on the front and back, a 3 piece mahogany neck, bound rosewood fingerboard and a 24.6 inch scale (Source: Guitarworld), and a floating tunomatic style bridge with an ebony base.
 All the hardware is gold plated so it looks like a gigolo's jewellery box.
 The peghead has a very nice flamed veneer of some kind.
 Like all my previous Gretsches the frets are a bit narrow for my liking, but on this one they are not too low so it's still very playable for me.